 Sear the meat on the hotplate at a very high heat and for a sufficiently long time on all sides, even on the ends.
 Place into the preheated cookware right away.
 Place the cookware containing the meat into the cooking compartment once again and cook slowly.

 The slow cooking temperature and cooking time are dependent on the size, thickness and quality of the meat.
 Different settings ranges are indicated for this reason.
+Type of heating used:

 Slow cooking